urql-graphql/urql/docs/guides.md

 };
 ```

-In this form it doesn't do anything yet.
+In this form the exchange doesn't do anything yet.
 When you create a client and pass it an array of exchanges, all exchanges
 will be composed together into a single one.
 They will each be called with
 an object that contains the `client` itself, and a `forward` function which